Colombian Military Junta

-Overthrowing
+Initial overthrow

-When Rojas came to power in 1953 he had deposed another dictator and carried the promise of ending civil war in Colombia and resolving political conflict between the two political parties, the Liberals and the Conservatives.
+When Rojas came to power in 1953 he had deposed Laureano Gómez and carried the promise of ending civil war in Colombia and resolving political conflict between the two political parties, the Liberals and the Conservatives.
 While both parties mainly represented only the wealthiest 5 percent of the population, who held most of the power, the conflict between the two was the source of much of the violence in Colombia.
 Both parties were behind Rojas as he came to power as a savior for the country.

 After serving out the former president's term, he convinced the National Constituent Assembly to suspend the constitution and elect him for another term to last until 1958.
 Over the next four years Rojas’ popularity dwindled as he began to censor the press and enriched himself and those close to him at the expense of the national economy.
 By 1957, despite the rising price of coffee (Colombia's main export), Colombia's foreign debt had risen to $350,000,000.
 Meanwhile, Rojas was also dropping bombs and napalm on his own country in an attempt to fight guerrillas.
 He was not close to establishing the peace that he had promised in 1953.

 As he prepared the way for re-election in 1957, Rojas began arresting opposition groups, killing protestors, and organizing a government-run third party.
 He set up bills that would suspend universal suffrage, allow him to rule for another term, and enlarge the National Assembly to secure his re-election.
 Already, the leader of his secret police was in favor of the growing base of opposition.
 Despite a ban on anti-regime meetings, a Catholic Archbishop met with opposition leaders and pledged the support of the Roman Catholic Church.
 The Liberal and Conservative parties united in a Civic Front and put forth a single presidential candidate, Guillermo Valencia, in April 1957.
 This was mainly a protest action, since Rojas’ puppet assembly would not elect Valencia.